 |Senior Pastoral Support Key Worker: Ms Daniels||School Administrative Officer: Mrs Pritchard|

 If your child does not attend school and we have not received an explanation, a member of the team will phone home to make some enquiries.
-If schools are unable to establish a response or need to make further enquiries, we may elect to make a home visit on the basis of safeguarding requirements.
+If school is unable to establish a response or need to make further enquiries, we may elect to make a home visit on the basis of safeguarding requirements.
 Monitoring and early identification are essential in addressing poor school attendance.
 At Temple Meadow, we use standard letters that inform parents of their child’s current attendance.
 The Attendance team meet regularly to review attendance and letters are issued as required, in order to inform parents/carers of any attendance-based concerns.
 Please be assured that we will always strive to ensure your child receives the help and support they need to ensure a successful year.
 In order for this to happen, it is important for you to play your part by maintaining good communication between school and home and we would like therefore to remind you of the following:

 - Please report any changes to personal information including address or contact numbers, via Parentlite